Sitecore-ESearch/ESearch/README.md

 Your contribution and feedback like below are very welcome.

 - Make a feature in todo list
+- Add unit testing
 - Fix English in the documents or comments
-- Improve the documentation
 - Add a sample theme without the Bootstrap
 - Add a compatible rendering for each component

-## Set up a development environment
+## Development environment
 For customization or contribution, you need to set up a development environment on your machine.

-1. Clone this repository
+1. Clone this repository.
-1. Build the solution and publish all projects to your Sitecore instance
+1. Build the solution and publish all projects to your Sitecore instance.
-1. Enable the `/App_Config/Include/ESearch.Foundation.Serialization.config.example` (published one, not in the repository)
+1. Enable the `/App_Config/Include/ESearch.Foundation.Serialization.config.example`. (published one, not in the repository)
-1. In the enabled file, change the value of `sourceFolder` setting to the cloned solution's `/src` folder path
+1. In the enabled file, change the value of `sourceFolder` setting to the cloned solution's `/src` folder path.
+1. Set the access (read and write) rights to an application pool of your Sitecore.
-1. Access to `{url to your sitecore}/unicorn.aspx` and sync all items
+1. Access to `{url to your sitecore}/unicorn.aspx` and sync all items.

 ## License
 This software is released under the MIT License, see LICENSE.txt.